hongyusu/hongyusu.github.io/_posts/2015-07-26-spark-via-python-basic-setup-count-lines-and-word-counts.md

 ### Example: count lines

+- The Python code can be accessed from [link](https://github.com/hongyusu/SparkViaPython/blob/master/Examples/count_lines_lambdaExpression.py).
 - The question is to count the number of lines in a big file.
 - The first thing you should do is to include some necessary Python libraries